Hoof Beat is a nutritional supplement designed to help your horse grow stronger, healthier hooves.

 Phosphorus - necessary to build strong bones, build muscle tissue, increase energy metabolism and is essential to the metabolism of fats, carbohydrates, and enzyme activity.

-Magnesium - helps to reduce stress and irritability, prevents grass tetany, promotes bone development, and ensures proper appetite.
+Magnesium - helps to reduce stress and irritability, is necessary for the digestion and absorption of carbohydrates and protein synthesis, promotes bone development, and ensures proper appetite.

 Copper - needed for synthesis and maintenance of elastic connective tissue such as collagen, keratin and elastin found in the blood vessels.